highcharts/github.highcharts.com/README.md

 The application will be packed into an archive named `github.highcharts-<version>.zip`.
 The zip is ready to be uploaded and unpacked on your server.

 ## Nice to know
+The application does not do a full clone of the `highcharts` repo.
+It fetches only certain folders within that repo.
 The files are downloaded via GitHub Contents API and stored in a local folder per branch/tag/ref the first time a particular branch/tag/ref is requested.
 For every subseqent request the local version will be used, which, means that the state of a particular branch won't be updated unless the application is redeployed.

-When fetching newer version the downloaded contents are checked for the presence of a ts config - and if found it will run an additional step for compiling the files to Javascript.
+TypeScript: When fetching a branch the downloaded contents are checked for the presence of a Typescript config - and if found it will run an additional step for compiling the files to Javascript.
+Note that TypeScript files are not being served by this application.

 For bundling master files, or custom files the `highcharts-assembler` is used.